 Provence has its own unique and charming character separate from other countries and even the rest of France, and Paris has been refered to as not only the center of France, but the center of world cultures.
 Students going on the French summer abroad trip Paris to Provence are strongly encouraged to take the related Spring semester class, as it is an introduction to the region they will visit.
 Some competitive scholarships are available to help support or partially support qualified students, with preference given to French majors, 2nd majors and minors.

 STARTALK is a federally funded program to encourage the development of critical language skills.
-THE UNM STARTALK PROGRAM “ARABIC IN NEW MEXICO: A COMMON PAST AND SHARED FUTURE” provides free Arabic instruction for middle and high school students for three weeks from June 18th through July 6th.
+The UNM STARTALK program “ARABIC IN NEW MEXICO: A COMMON PAST AND SHARED FUTURE” provides free Arabic instruction for middle and high school students for three weeks from June 18th through July 6th.
 The focus of the program is on helping students develop their Arabic proficiency via interaction with their instructors, student mentors, and local Arabic speakers.
 Through classroom instruction, community interactions, and extracurricular activities, students will develop a greater understanding of past and present cultural connections between New Mexico and the Arab world.

 Eligibility: Students entering grades 6-12 as well as rising college freshmen are eligible for participation in the program.
 Thirty-six students of varying ages and Arabic proficiency levels will be selected to participate in the program.
 Selection will be based on evidence of interest in the program, prior academic performance, and teacher/counselor letters of recommendation.
 All program activities will be free of charge for students.